 There are two goals to your photo session: to create beautiful photos and to have fun!
 But if you're uncomfortable the entire time, you sure won't enjoy the experience.
 Same goes with kids.
 They sure won't be able to "smile for the camera" if all they can think about is to get it over with.
 So try on outfits beforehand.
 (More advice on how to prepare your kids for your family photo session here!)

 Comfort also means feeling your best!
-Make sure your clothes fit you really well.
-You don't want your clothes to make you look bigger that you actually are, right?
-So make sure your clothes aren't too tight but hug your waist: that's always more flattering.
+Make sure your clothes fit you really well: if they aren't too tight but hug your waist, that'll be the most flattering.

 Also, ladies: bring some flat shoes so you're able to do some walking around during your photo session and quickly swap them with your heels...
 It'll be our secret!